Majors, Minors, and Certificates

 Declaring Majors, Minors, and Certificates

-Students declare a major via a Declaration of Major Form.
-The department chair or designee must sign the form acknowledging the declaration.
-The department will counsel the student about the requirements that must be met to complete the major and the likelihood the student will be able to meet them.
-If the department believes a student is not well prepared for success in its major, it may express its reservations on the form and/or propose a specific course of study to help improve the student's background.
+Students declare a major, minor, and/or university certificate via a Declaration of Major (or Minor or University Certificate) Form found in ESTHER.
+Students should take (or email) the completed form and an unofficial transcript to the appropriate academic major, minor, and/or certificate advisor (as listed on the Office of Academic Advising website) for approval.
+The department will advise the student about the requirements that must be met to complete the major, minor, and/or university certificate and the likelihood the student will be able to meet them.
+If the department believes a student is not well prepared for success in its major, minor, or university certificate, it may express its reservations on the form and/or propose a specific course of study to help improve the student's background.
 No department or program, except the School of Architecture and Shepherd School of Music, may refuse to admit an undergraduate into its program unless specific curricular conditions for such refusals are included in the relevant description of the program requirements, or in cases of resource limitations.
 Students may not obtain multiple undergraduate degrees with the same major (for example, a student may not pursue both a BA and a BS with a major in Chemistry).

 Majors with Major Concentrations